 While Maslow and McClelland and their colleagues focused on the role of individual differences in motivation, Herzberg (1966) sought to understand how work activities and the nature of one's job influence motivation and performance.
 In his motivation-hygiene theory, Herzberg argued that work motivation is largely influenced by the extent to which a job is intrinsically challenging and provides opportunities for recognition and reinforcement.
-Herzberg saw the context surrounding a job (which he referred to as hygiene factors) as being far more temporal in terms of leading to satisfaction and future motivation.
-Herzberg deserves credit for introducing the field to the role of job design (specifically, job enrichment) as a key factor in work motivation and job attitudes.

-Motivation depends on the performance of the individualThere are 2 main broad categories of motivation: intrinsic motivation and extrinsic motivation.
+Herzberg saw the context surrounding a job (which he referred to as hygiene factors) as being far more

+Extrinsic motivation is motivation that comes temporal in terms of leading to satisfaction and future motivation.
+Herzberg deserves credit for introducing the field to the role of job design (specifically, job enrichment) as a key factor in work motivation and job attitudes. from things or factors that are Motivation Depends on the Performance of the Individual outside the individual.
+There are 2 main broad categories of motivation: intrinsic motivation and extrinsic motivation.
+Extrinsic Motivation Intrinsic motivation is motivation that comes Extrinsic motivation is motivation that comes from things or factors that are outside the individual.
-Extrinsic Motivation

-Extrinsic motivation is motivation that comes from things or factors that are outside the individual.
 For example being motivated to work hard at the office because you are looking for a promotion is a type of extrinsic motivation.
-Social recognition, money, fame, competition or material achievements are all examples of extrinsic motivation.
+Social recognition, money, fame, competition or material achievements are all examples of extrinsic motivation. from within.
+Intrinsic Motivation Intrinsic motivation is motivation that comes from within.

-Intrinsic Motivation

-Intrinsic motivation is motivation that comes from within.
 It comes from the personal enjoyment and educational achievement that we derive from doing that particular thing.
-For example for people who love music, their motivation to practice the instrument, attend classes etc is intrinsic motivation.
+For example for people who love music, their motivation to practice the instrument, attend classes, etc, is intrinsic motivation.
 Intrinsic motivation is crucial in today's work environment.
 Research shows that it is a key factor in performance and innovation.
 At a personal level, intrinsic motivation makes your work fulfilling.
 It's a major reason for deciding to stay on a job.
 It helps keep your stress level down.
+Job enlargement, job enrichment and job rotation are three basic approaches to defining job content.

-Techniques of employee motivation
+Techniques of Employee Motivation

 As a result managers in the USA and elsewhere have recently been showing great interest in job enrichment programs.
-The increasing the content of individual jobs is proposed to increase worker satisfaction and the meaningfulness of work.
+The increasing of the content of individual jobs is proposed to increase worker satisfaction and the meaningfulness of work.
 Job enlargement, job enrichment and job rotation are three basic approaches to defining job content.